 Dear Senators Fischer and Smith,

-Law enforcement officers’ duties have expanded over the years to encompass more than just protecting the public.
 Now officers are also expected to be therapists, addiction specialists, and mental health experts.
-Additionally, county jails and State prisons are the nation’s largest provider of mental health services and may rely on Federal resources to access mental health resources.
+Additionally, county jails, tribal detention centers and State prisons are the nation’s largest provider of mental health services, and many rely on Federal resources to access mental health resources for their incarcerees.

-Your legislation would create an online dashboard that would allow the public to see Federal grant information related to mental health programs.
-It would also allow law enforcement agencies to be consulted during the process of establishing the dashboard.
-By creating a userfriendly and publicly assessable website, law enforcement agencies and State and local prisons will be able to access information about Federal mental health grants faster and more efficiently.
-Consequently, mental health services will be able to get to inmates and the public sooner.
+Your legislation will create an online dashboard that will allow the public to see Federal grant information related to mental health programs.
+It would also require law enforcement agencies to be consulted during the process of establishing the dashboard.
+By creating a user-friendly and publicly accessible website, law enforcement agencies as well as State and local prisons will be able to access information about Federal mental health grants and resources faster and more efficiently to better serve their community.

 On behalf of the more than 367,000 members of the Fraternal Order of Police, we thank you for your leadership on this issue.
 If I can be of any further assistance, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.